cicsdev/cics-java-liberty-restapp-ext/README.md

 ### LINK to Liberty
 * The ability to LINK to a program defined as a POJO in Liberty is available when using CICS TS V5.3 with APAR PI63005.
 Add the `cicsts:link-1.0` feature to server.xml to enable the automatic creation of a CICS PROGRAM definition.
+* Annotations must be enabled in the development environment for the LINKable program (GETSUPPI) to be defined automatically when the application is deployed.
+* At a CICS terminal, start transaction L2LS with (optionally) a numeric Supplier ID as a parameter to the transaction.

 ### Temporary storage queues
 * Write an item to a TSQ using the `rest/tsq/write` URI.